filips123/PWAsForFirefox/native/README.md

 The native part is written in Rust and handles the parts that the extension cannot do alone.
 This includes installing Firefox runtime, patching it with the chrome modifications, installing the sites, and launching them.
 This can be done via the `firefoxpwa` console program, or via the browser extension that connects with this program using native messaging protocol for easier use.

-The native part also contains browser chrome (UI) modifications written in JS and CSS to make the browser work as a standalone PWA: Hiding tab and address bar, re-arranging widgets, handling the site scope, and applying system integration.
+The native part also contains browser chrome (UI) modifications written in JS and CSS to make the browser work as a standalone PWA: Hiding tab and address bar, re-arranging widgets, handling the web app scope, and applying system integration.

 Read the [main README file](../README.md) for more details about the project.